harrisonfwest/HI-MaNGA/README.md

 The original fits image of the HI-MaNGA data is in the file `HI-MaNGA_base.fits`.
 The counter rotating galaxy data is found in the file `sampgal_misalign_final.fits`.
 `HI-MaNGA_with-MA.fits` combines the two, and is the file that will actually be used to analyze the data.

+A previous rendition of this work is found in the Jupyter Notebook titled `mass-fraction-graphing.ipynb`, but I am currently in the process of redoing this work in `HI-MaNGA_MisalignmendAndDeficiency.ipynb`